leonawicz/ProjectManagement/docs/md/proj_sankey.md

 Here the purpose is to show the code used to create the project hierarchy graph shows elsewhere (and below).

 ### Motivation
-I have created this diagram showing project and collaborator relationships that occur in my current work as part of this `projman` Project Management Project.
+I have created this diagram showing project and collaborator relationships that occur in my current work as part of this `rpm` Project Management Project.
 However, this is a special case shown here.
 In general, the reason for folding this type of graph into all of my individual projects as part of project management is to show code and data relationships that exist for a specific project.
-For example, `projman` has its own code flow diagram as do my other projects.
+For example, `rpm` has its own code flow diagram as do my other projects.
 But here the focus is on the particular project hierarchy diagram that is part of this project.

 ## Project hierarchy **R** code